jadupl2/sadmin/README.md

 - The SADMIN client have been tested to work on Redhat, Fedora, CentOS, Debian, Ubuntu, Raspbian and Aix.
 - The SADMIN server should work on any Linux distribution but it's only supported on Redhat, CentOS, Fedora and Debian, Ubuntu and Raspbian distribution.
 - In less than 15 minutes, you can install and start using the tools.
 - We have been working for more than two years on these tools and we are happy to release the SADMIN project.
 We will continue to add and enhance the SADMIN tools over the years to come.
 We are starting with the basic infrastructure, but there is much more to come, stay tuned.
 - Impatient user may want to read the [Quick start guide](https://www.sadmin.ca/www/quickstart.php) first.

 ## Download

 - You download the latest version of the SADMIN Project from our [Download page](https://www.sadmin.ca/www/download.php) .
+- Take a look at our [changelog](https://www.sadmin.ca/www/changelog.php) and see the latest features and bug fixes.
 - You can clone the project from [GitHub](https://github.com/jadupl2/sadmin)

 ```bash